-Having had my offer accepted I require leasehold conveyancing in Thornaby.
-Before I get started I require certainty as to the remaining lease term.
+I am in need of some leasehold conveyancing in Thornaby.
+Before I get started I want to be sure as to the remaining lease term.

 Assuming the lease is recorded at the land registry - and most are in Thornaby - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 I purchased a 1 bedroom flat in Thornaby, conveyancing formalities finalised half a dozen years ago.
 Can you give me give me an indication of the likely cost of a lease extension?
 Comparable flats in Thornaby with an extended lease are worth £202,000.
 The ground rent is £60 yearly.
 The lease finishes on 21st October 2079

 You have 57 years left to run we estimate the price of your lease extension to span between £28,500 and £33,000 plus professional fees.